0xseljarida/Inception/NOTES.md

 mysql                   the Linux system account
 ```

-**The binaries were renamed, and the old names survive as symlinks:**
+**The binaries were renamed in MariaDB 10.5, and the old names survive as symlinks:**

 ```
-/usr/bin/mariadb     the client      ← /usr/bin/mysql
+/usr/bin/mysql    ──symlink──►  /usr/bin/mariadb      the client
-/usr/sbin/mariadbd   the daemon      ← /usr/sbin/mysqld
+/usr/sbin/mysqld  ──symlink──►  /usr/sbin/mariadbd    the daemon
 ```

-**Prefer the `mariadb` names.** The `mysql` symlinks are a deprecated compatibility layer, kept so existing scripts keep working.
+**Prefer the `mariadb` names.** The `mysql` symlinks exist only so that existing scripts keep working.

 </details>